hugeandbulk/genomics/GeneX/readme.md

 _The X chromosome likely contains 900 to 1,400 genes that provide instructions for making proteins.
 These proteins perform a variety of different roles in the body_.

+How many genes are in X chromosome?

+_The Y chromosome is important in determining a person's biological gender.
+But it has much less of a say in someone's genetic makeup, since the X chromosome likely has more than 1,000 genes whereas the Y chromosome has fewer than 80_.

 Is a boy X or Y chromosome?

 _We inherit a set of 23 chromosomes from our mothers and another set of 23 from our fathers.
 One of those pairs are the chromosomes that determine the biological sex of a child – girls have an XX pair and boys have an XY pair, with very rare exceptions in certain disorders_.